CristiManolescu/ia-bilet/README.md

 - Multi Language Support (Română/English)
 - Dark mode
 - New Page component for each location event
-- New Page component for each artist (might use the same component for pages and artists)
 - Functional Search
 - Functional Cart
 - Responsivness